Tuesday, February 3, 2026

 Advantages of using Backward Chaining

-• There is lots of ‘end skill’ reinforcement
+• There is lots of ‘end skill’ reinforcement: players are always striking shuttles and trying to accomplish the task.

-• The last element (the hit) is continually worked on and reinforced therefore the method is high in positive reinforcement and accomplishment of task
+• The last element (the hit) is continually worked on and reinforced; therefore, the method is high in positive reinforcement and accomplishment of the task

-• The introduction of new elements in a stroke or movement is always followed by previously ‘mastered’ and successful elements
+• The introduction of new elements in a stroke or movement is always followed by previously ‘mastered’ (or partly mastered) and successful elements

 • If a technique/movement starts to breakdown then take away the new elements and repeat with the previously successful outcomes

 • The player is striking shuttles on every attempt.
-Less reliance on shadow work for learning
+Less reliance (almost none) on shadow work for learning

 • Confidence through success is easier to achieve